 Dear Stall Holder

-Old Christ Church is a Grade II* listed building and all our committee members and volunteers who work hard on a completely voluntary basis giving up many hours of their free time to bring these events to you in order to maintain this magnificent building for the Church’s Conservation Trust.
-(Charity Reg No: 258612) We are proud be able to open it to the public and the following terms and conditions are to be adhered to by all stall holders and their associates.
+Old Christ Church is a Grade II* listed building and all our committee members and volunteers who work hard on a completely voluntary basis giving up many hours of their free time to bring these events to you, to maintain this magnificent building for the Church’s Conservation Trust.
+(Charity Reg No: 258612) We are proud to open to the public under the following terms and conditions that are to be adhered to by all stall holders and their associates.
 The church is still consecrated and so we ask all visitors to treat it with respect and conduct themselves in a polite and courteous way towards all other traders, the public, committee members and volunteers.

 We advertise the event for your participation.
 However, it is your responsibility to find the event that you would most like to attend.
-Stalls will be booked on a first come first served basis and bookings are not confirmed until full payment has been received.
+Bookings are not confirmed until full payment has been received.

 We thank you for your continued support of Old Christ Church, Waterloo.